 - 1 pinch chilli flakes to sprinkle over or mix in the yoghurt (optional)

 - Prepare the aubergines ahead by washing them cutting them in half lengthways.
 Carefully score them with criss-cross cuts and sprinkle most of the salt over (keep one pinch of salt for your yoghurt sauce) and put aside for 20 min or longer.
 This task can be done ahead if you wish.

 - Meanwhile, prepare the yoghurt sauce by taking a bowl out and mixing the yoghurt with the cumin powder, the lemon juice, crushed garlic, half of the lemon zest (keep the remainder for sprinkling over) pepper and a tiny pinch of salt.

 - Prepare your chickpeas by taking them out of the can, rinse and place in a pan over medium heat with 1 tsp of olive oil.
 Cook for 3 minutes shaking the pan every now and again so the chickpeas coat in olive oil evenly.
 Sprinkle some salt, one pinch of cumin powder, one of turmeric powder and a tiny one of cayenne pepper.
 Cook for a further 3 minutes.

-- Turn oven on now and preheat at 180C.
+- Turn the oven on and preheat at 190°C/375F

 - Brush each aubergine half with the olive oil, sprinkle some cumin powder and place them in a tray on baking paper.
 Repeat this with all 8 halves.